 Introducing Hugh Fletcher, Digital Business Consultant

-We caught up with Hugh Fletcher, our new Digital Business Consultant at Salmon and discussed his past experience at Audi, his insights into digitisation and what he is looking forward to most working at Salmon…
+We caught up with Hugh Fletcher, our new Digital Business Consultant at Salmon, a Wunderman Commerce Company, and discussed his past experience at Audi, his insights into digitisation and what he is looking forward to most working at Salmon…

 So Hugh, welcome!
 Tell us a bit about yourself, what were you up to before you joined Salmon?